Accounting-Companion/TallyConnector/docs/Readme.md

 //GetCompaniesList() Returns List of companies opened in Tally List<Company> CompaniesList = await  Ctally.GetCompaniesList();

-//FetchAllTallyData() will get all tally masters like Groups/Ledgers ...etc., in Tally.Masters await Ctally.FetchAllTallyData("ABC Company");
-//Ex:
-//masterType can be Ledgers,Groups ... or any masters from Tally string masterType = "Ledgers"
-List<BasicTallyObject> LedgerMasters = Ctally.Masters.Find(master => master.MasterType == masterType).Masters;

 //To Get Full Object from Tally use Specific methods like GetGroup, GetLedger, GetCostCategory,GetCostCenter ..etc.,
 //For Ex.
 For getting Group by name
 Group TGrp = await Ctally.GetGroup<Group>("TestGroup");